ChildsplayOSU/childsplay/content/bogl.md

 ### How do I use it?

 You can get started right now by [reading the first tutorial](https://bogl.engr.oregonstate.edu/tutorials/GettingStarted.html).
 From there, you can work along in our [online tool](https://bogl.engr.oregonstate.edu/) to write and run programs.
-You can even write programs in the tutorials using our miniature editor.
+You can even write programs in the tutorials using our miniature editor, which is provided below.
+These mini-editors show up throughout our tutorials, allowing you to quickly check your understanding with little exercises.
+You can try out the one below by typing in **getMsg** into the prompt on the right.
 {{< bogl-repl >}}
 -- an example BoGL program!
 game Example